wiseneuron/files-maven-plugin/README.md

 #### Why files-maven-plugin?
 I searched for a Maven plugin which was able to copy some directories and I could not simply find one.
-Possible solutions were the use of the Maven Antrun Plugin, Ant or Gradle but none of them made me happy because I don't want to change the build automation tool or integrate a second one me into my Maven projects so I decided to start writing this plugin.
+Possible solutions were the use of the Maven Antrun Plugin, the combination of the Maven Clean and Maven Resources Plugin, Ant or Gradle but none of them made me happy because I don't want to change the build automation tool or integrate a second one into my Maven projects so I decided to start writing this plugin.

 #### Why AssertJ?
 I find its assertions more readable in comparison to JUnit and Hamcrest and the fluent assertions are more IDE